menu

 Occupations and Workforce

-North Oaks is a decidedly white-collar city, with fully 94.47% of the workforce employed in white-collar jobs, well above the national average.
+North Oaks is a decidedly white-collar city, with fully 94.52% of the workforce employed in white-collar jobs, well above the national average.
 Overall, North Oaks is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in North Oaks who work in management occupations (25.50%), legal occupations (13.48%), and business and financial occupations (9.89%).
+There are especially a lot of people living in North Oaks who work in management occupations (26.52%), teaching (9.87%), and legal occupations (9.82%).

 Of important note, North Oaks is also a city of artists.
 North Oaks has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape North Oaks’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 27.98% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 33.74% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle